The Gromov boundary of the ray graph: Infinite unicorn paths

 \subsection{Infinite unicorn paths and cover-convergence}

-\begin{lemma} Let $(x_n)$ be a sequence of short rays or oriented loops, and let $l$ be a long ray.
-The two following statements are equivalent: \begin{enumerate} \item The sequence $(x_n)$ cover-converges to $l$. \item For every $k \in \N$, there exists $n_k$ such that for every $n\geq n_k$, $x_n$ $k$-begins like $l$. \end{enumerate} \end{lemma} \begin{proof} The lift of a long ray crosses infinitely many lifts of the equator.
-If $x_n$ is a sequence of rays which cover-converges to $p$, $x_n$ is close to $p$ if and only if it crosses the same lifts of the equator for a long time, i.e. if and only if the geodesics follow each other for a long time. \end{proof}
+\begin{lemma} Let $(x_n)$ be a sequence of oriented loops which has a subsequence which cover-converges to a loop-filling ray $l$.
+Then for every $k \in \N$, there exists $n_k$ such that the unicorn paths $P(x_0,l)$ and $P(x_0,x_{n_k})$ have the same $k$-first terms. \end{lemma}

-\begin{lemma} Let $(x_n)$ be a sequence of oriented loops which has a subsequence which cover-converges to a long ray $l$.
-Then for every $k \in \N$, there exists $n_k$ such that the unicorn paths $P(x_0,l)$ and $P(x_0,x_{n_k})$ have the same $k$-first terms. \end{lemma} \begin{proof} This lemma follows from Lemma \ref{lemma:cover_convergence_k_begins} and the definition of unicorn paths. \end{proof}
+\begin{proof} Because $l$ is loop-filling, $P(x_0,l)$ is infinite (by definition of unicorn path).
+The result follows then from Lemma \ref{lemma:cover_converge_iff_k_begin} and the definition of unicorn paths. \end{proof}